-Step 3: Mounting Instructions CAUTION: YOUR SMOKE/CO ALARM IS SEALED AND THE COVER IS NOT REMOVABLE!
+Step 3: Mounting Instructions

+CAUTION: YOUR SMOKE/CO ALARM IS SEALED AND THE COVER IS NOT REMOVABLE!

-- To help identify the date to replace the unit, a label has been affixed to the side of the alarm.
+- 1. To help identify the date to replace the unit, a label has been affixed to the side of the alarm.
 Write the "Replace by" date (10 years from initial power up) in permanent marker on the label.
-See Alarm Replacement section for additional information. - Remove the mounting bracket from the back of the alarm by holding the mounting bracket and twisting the alarm in the direction indicated by the "OFF" arrow on the alarm cover. - After selecting the proper location for your Smoke/CO Alarm, as described on Pages 8-10, and wiring the AC OUICK CONNECT harness as - described in the WIRING INSTRUCTIONS, attach the mounting bracket to the electrical box.
-To ensure aesthetic alignment of the alarm with the hallway, or wall, the "A" line on the mounting bracket must be parallel with the hallway when ceiling mounted, or horizontal when wall mounted.

-- 4. Pull the AC QUICK CONNECTOR through the center hole in the mounting bracket and secure the bracket, making sure that the mounting screws are positioned in the small ends of the keyholes before tightening the screws. - 5.
-Plug the AC QUICK CONNECTOR into the back of the alarm (see Figure 5), making sure that the locks on the connector snap into place.
+See Alarm Replacement section for additional information - 2.
+Remove the mounting bracket from the back of the alarm by holding the mounting bracket and twisting the alarm in the direction indicated by the "OFF" arrow on the alarm cover. - 3.
+After selecting the proper location for your Smoke/CO Alarm. as described on Pages 8-10, and wiring the AC OUICK CONNECT harness as described in the WIRING INSTRUCTIONS (NOTE: AC power should be turned off at this stage), attach the mounting bracket to the electrical box.
+To ensure aesthetic alignment of the alarm with the hallway, or wall, the "A" line on the mounting bracket must be parallel with the hallway when ceiling mounted, or horizontal when wall mounted. - 4.
+Pull the AC QUICK CONNECTOR through the center hole in the mounting bracket and secure the bracket, making sure that the mounting screws are positioned in the small ends of the keyholes before tightening the screws - 5.
+Remove the cardboard square from the connector pins and plug the AC OUICK CONNECTOR into the back of the alarm (see figure 3), making sure that the locks on the connector snap into place.
 Then push the excess wire back into the electrical box through the hole in the center of the mounting bracket.